Gabriel Jesus is one of the top 10 most expensive teenagers in history following his £27m move to Man City.

 Marquinhos (Roma to PSG, £22m)

-Chelsea tried and failed to take Marquinhos to Stamford Bridge this summer.
+Chelsea tried and failed to take Marquinhos to Stamford Bridge last summer.
 The Brazilian is rated as one of the best young centre-backs around, and PSG are unlikely to part with him any time soon.

 Antonio Cassano (Bari to Roma, £20m)